mamorett/mini_captioner/README.md

     ```bash
     python captioner.py -d /path/to/images -p "A photo of"
     ```
-3. Run the `streamlit_viewer.py` app.
+3. Run the `streamlit_viewer.py` app, optionally pointing it to your database.
     ```bash
-    streamlit run streamlit_viewer.py
+    streamlit run streamlit_viewer.py -- --db vision_ai.parquet
     ```
-4. In the web interface, make sure the path to the Parquet database is correct.
-The app will then display your images and their newly created descriptions.
+4. Use the web interface to view, search, and edit your image descriptions.

 ## License